-Kyle Busch arrived at Dover Motor Speedway as the track’s winningest active driver with three previous victories, raising hopes among fans for a long-awaited resurgence.
+Kyle Busch arrived at Dover Motor Speedway as the track’s winningest active driver with three previous victories.
+His record raised hopes among fans for a long-awaited resurgence.
 Instead, the result mirrored what has become an all-too-familiar storyline over the past two seasons.
-Busch crossed the line in P11, but it was team owner Richard Childress’ blunt reaction that sparked the loudest debate.

 Advertisement

 While some fans agreed with his assessment, many were angered that it took him nearly two years to acknowledge the team’s shortcomings.
-One fan vented, “Has he been watching since Kyle Busch got here?
-We’ve been screaming this for almost two years.”
+“Has he been watching since Kyle Busch got here?
+We’ve been screaming this for almost two years,” vented a fan.

 Another added, “After the past two seasons, you’re just now saying this?
 Bruh.”
-A third sarcastically noted, “So Spire outrunning us weekly wasn’t a sign?” while one simply stated, “He’s the freaking team owner.
+A third sarcastically wrote, “So, Spire outrunning us weekly wasn’t a sign?”
+Another fan simply stated, “He’s the freaking team owner.
 He needs to fix it.”

 From Kyle Busch’s radio: Richard Childress was frustrated on the cooldown lap after Busch had to fight through traffic just to get an 11th place finish.
 Not happy with what RCR’s bringing to the track.